 The border itself

 It would be a real border nightmare if you turned up at a location that you thought you could cross and it was closed, right?
 Well – it happens!
 Thankfully it hasn’t happened to us (yet) but always make sure you do your research to see if you can actually cross where you intend to.
 Some borders are reserved for locals only, and you’re going to get into a lot of bother if you try marching through those – not to mention how much time and effort it’ll cost you.
-Border towns are renowned for being insalubrious places too, so keep your eyes and ears open – and try and cross in popular spots where many travellers go.
+Border towns are renowned for being insalubrious places too, so keep your eyes and ears open – and try and cross in popular spots where many travelers go.
 There’s safety in numbers – but if you’re in any doubt – get a flight instead!

 Equally as important as the passport is the visa.
 Now you don’t need visas for every country you visit – it entirely depends on where you’re from.
 Here at etramping, and for many of our friends around the globe, we dream of a world without borders, where everyone can go wherever they wish, irrespective of their race, color, creed or background.
 We can dream, can’t we?!
 At the moment, though, you, unfortunately, need to make sure you are actually allowed into your destination country, and you have the relevant documents to back you up.
 This includes a valid visa, which in many countries you need to get before you even set foot out your door.
 For example, to enter the US, you need to make your ESTA application before you travel; otherwise you’re simply not getting in!
 Many countries offer visas on arrival, but the rule of thumb is to check WELL IN ADVANCE, and ensure you’re fully prepared.
 Simply by searching for a country’s entry requirements should provide you with all the information you need – but remember to check your citizenship!